gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 Gatsby is an [open source](https://opensource.org/) project supported by [Gatsby, Inc.](https://www.gatsbyjs.com/about/) employees and an active community of contributors.

 Our objectives for this document are to provide current information about the management and maintenance of Gatsby open source software (OSS) and present a variety of resources and avenues of communication between Gatsby’s leadership and community.
-It also includes a detailed description of contributor levels, code review process, pull request merge process and moderation.
+It also includes a detailed description of contributor levels, accepted contribution types, the voting process, and moderation.
 Furthermore, it outlines how you can get involved with Gatsby OSS.
 Establishing this governance models will help support active and productive communication/collaboration within the Gatsby community and between the community and the company.

 **All community members must follow the [Code of Conduct (CoC)](/contributing/code-of-conduct/).** Consequences for CoC violations are detailed in [moderation](#moderation).